panda3d/panda3d/panda/src/tinydisplay/README.txt

   features from TinyGL.

 - C sources for GCC on 32/64 bit architectures.
-It has been tested succesfully on x86-Linux and MS Windows.
+It has been tested successfully on x86-Linux and MS Windows.

 Examples:
 ---------